toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/05-Advanced-Topics/03-Resource-Management-Strategies/Strategic Zoning of Omni-Moles.md

 ### When To Use👍

 - There are fewer Omni-Moles in the system than levels
-- When concerned about Omni-Moles failing and causing an entire level becoming inaccessable
+- When concerned about Omni-Moles failing and causing an entire level becoming inaccessible
 - When there are few VTUs in the system, using this strategy reduces the amount of time they are used.

 ### When Not To Use👎